International Business

 Develop a global mindset and the skills required to navigate an increasingly complex world for careers in business, government, and international organizations.

-Drake is one of a few universities with a major in international business.
 The International Business major prepares students for work in organizations whose owners, employees, customers, and/or suppliers are not confined to the borders of one nation.
-Those who choose this major will learn about marketing goods and services around the world, global supply chains, exchange rates and capital markets, and the different forms of ownership and corporate structures that exist in non-U.S. countries.
-They will also consider the dramatic impact of culture on the behavior of individuals in organizations and on the contracting and negotiating process of international trade.
-They will learn to compare the business climate of developed and developing nations and learn how companies compete in a global business economy.
+Those who choose this major will examine marketing goods and services around the world, global supply chains, exchange rates and capital markets, and the different forms of ownership and corporate structures that exist worldwide.
+They will also consider the dramatic impact of culture on communication, conflict, negotiation, and leading and managing individuals in international organizations.
+They will learn to evaluate the business climate of developed and developing nations and learn how companies compete in a global business economy.
 Finally, International Business students are exposed to ethical issues and the impact of business decisions on global ecology.

 Along with the business core, the curriculum requires a strong foundation in culture, history, language, and politics.
 It is the only major in the Zimpleman College of Business that requires international experience and proficiency in a second language.
 There is a strong experiential emphasis for students to work with organizations and governments around the world on their current opportunities and challenges.